Miami (FL) visits Florida State following Latson’s 20-point game - WTOP News

 Tallahassee, Florida; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Florida State plays Miami (FL) after Ta’Niya Latson scored 20 points in Florida State’s 82-67 win against the Clemson Tigers.
+BOTTOM LINE: Florida State hosts Miami (FL) after Ta’Niya Latson scored 20 points in Florida State’s 82-67 victory over the Clemson Tigers.

-The Seminoles have gone 10-0 at home.
-Florida State scores 92.2 points and has outscored opponents by 23.3 points per game.
+The Seminoles have gone 10-0 in home games.
+Florida State has a 0-1 record in games decided by less than 4 points.

-The Hurricanes have gone 1-5 against ACC opponents.
-Miami (FL) is 1-0 in games decided by less than 4 points.
+The Hurricanes are 1-5 in ACC play.
+Miami (FL) ranks ninth in the ACC with 24.8 defensive rebounds per game led by Haley Cavinder averaging 5.8.

 LAST 10 GAMES: Seminoles: 7-3, averaging 88.9 points, 35.6 rebounds, 13.7 assists, 11.5 steals and 5.5 blocks per game while shooting 45.1% from the field.
 Their opponents have averaged 72.8 points per game.